-Criminal justice policy analysis, Inequality and social control, Simulation modeling, Incarceration, Adjudication and sentencing
+Criminal justice policy analysis, Inequality and social control, Simulation modeling, Incarceration, Drug Policy, Adjudication and sentencing

 My research focuses on issues of power, inequality, and (formal) social control.
 Combining theoretical and practical considerations, my work in the area of policy evaluation utilizes a realist framework.
 This research highlights the objectives of criminal justice policy reform as articulated by policymakers and compares the results with stated goals, while also considering of the public safety function of the criminal justice system and the responsibilities policymakers have to their constituents.
 In some of my work, I use simulation modeling to explore the consequences of reform from a systemic perspective, as well as more traditional quantitative and qualitative methods.